peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

-The value of the rational number, rounded to the given precision.
+The value of the rational number, rounded to the specified precision.
 Returns not-a-number (NaN) if the context is null and the result can't be exact because it has a nonterminating decimal expansion.

 <a id="ToEDecimal"></a>
 ### ToEDecimal